krorvik/viperpit/articles/newpanels.md

 For backlighting, I am not yet there.
 I am planning to use SMD/LED strips, that are modular.
 Failing that, LEDs, but that's a lot more work.

+Ideally, only two pins are needed for this.

+For backlighting, there is a DCS BIOS output that will be used to control a PWM board so we can actually adjust it.
+This output will of course be controlled via a pot and a teensy input.

 # Finished panels

 <a href="/viperpit/images/panels_ready.jpg" border="0"><img width="320" src="/viperpit/images/panels_ready.jpg" alt="Cockpit panels mounted" /></a>